F-T-Nkosi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-5-local_variables lists all local variables and environment variables and functions 6-create_local_variable creates a new local variable name: BEST and value : School 7-create_global_variable creates a global variable with name BEST and value School
+5-local_variables lists all local variables and environment variables and functions 6-create_local_variable creates a new local variable name: BEST and value : School 7-create_global_variable creates a global variable with name BEST and value School 8-true_knowledge prints the addition of 128 and vaule saved as a variable